Aunajec/voting-app/README.md

 ## Description

 A simple React voting app where users can vote for their favorite products.
 The products are automatically sorted based on the number of votes.
 This app features real-time vote updates and dynamic sorting to highlight the most popular items at the top.
 It also showcases a clean, responsive design using React components.
-The products are automatically sorted based on the number of votes.

 ## Run-Time Instructions